 We’re photographers with experience creating images at Andrew W. Mellon Auditorium.

-As wedding photographers, we find that DC-area couples love this venue because it's a historic location downtown that's close to most monuments.
-Their massive ballroom can accommodate large events, while they also offer smaller rooms for intimate events.
+As DC wedding photographers, we have found that local couples love the Andrew Mellon Auditorium because it's a historic location downtown that's close to most monuments.
+Its massive ballroom can accommodate large events, while also offering smaller rooms for intimate events.

 What you will love about the venue:

 We have mentioned elsewhere on this website that we always want your wedding photographs to have a timeless feel to them.
-With that in mind we strive to produce images of brides and grooms that could have come from any moment in history.
-We see your love story as an eternal force that binds two people together for life.
-Our goal for you as DC wedding photographers is for the pictures that we create to convey that sense.
-For that reason, we are suckers for a historic Washington, DC, wedding venue like the Andrew W. Mellon Auditorium.
+With that in mind, we strive to produce images of newlyweds that could have come from any moment in history.
+We see your love story as an eternal force that binds you together for life.
+So our goal for you as DC wedding photographers is for the pictures that we create to convey that sense.
+For that reason, we are suckers for a historic Washington DC wedding venue like the Mellon Auditorium.

 Location is everything in this case!

-That the Mellon Auditorium is a beautiful part of the history of the Nation’s Capital is apparent from its location.
+That the Andrew Mellon Auditorium is a beautiful part of the history of the Nation’s Capital is apparent from its location.
 The wedding venue occupies prime real estate on Constitution Avenue, a mere block from the National Mall.
 The Washington Monument is just a short walk away.
-So if you want portraits with that iconic spire behind you that is easily done.
-You and your Washington, DC, wedding photographer need only duck out of the reception for a few moments!
+So if you want portraits with that iconic spire behind you, no problem!
+You and your Washington DC wedding photographer need only duck out of the reception for a few moments!

-The Mellon Auditorium also sits next to the stately buildings that make up Washington’s Federal Triangle.
+The auditorium also sits next to the stately buildings that make up Washington’s Federal Triangle.
 As such, its external faces have the same ornate, majestic Classical Revival architecture as its neighbors.
 Like those edifices, this DC wedding venue has enormous columns as part of its street-facing facade.
-They are a perfect setting for your grand Washington, DC, wedding portraits with you nestled between the pillars.
+They are a perfect setting for grand Washington DC wedding portraits of you nestled between the pillars.

 Why would the Mellon Auditorium be a good fit for your wedding?